-If you’re a sucker for the Starbucks flavors, you will love having these flavors at home.
+Flavored syrups: If you’re a sucker for the Starbucks flavors, you’ll love having these syrups at home.
 Vanilla is popular, but feel free to experiment with other flavors like caramel and hazelnut, too.

-For the full latte-sipping experience, having a classy set of glass mugs is just what you need to appreciate your coffee’s gorgeous layers and colors.
+Glass mugs: For the full latte-sipping experience, a classy set of glass mugs is a necessity to fully appreciate your homemade coffee’s gorgeous layers and colors.
 These dishwasher-safe mugs are double-walled, which is perfect for anyone who savors each hot sip slowly.

-If Iced lattes on the go are more your style, then reach for a Tronco glass tumbler with a straw.
-The glass creates a classy, sleek look, and the silicone protective sleeve makes it safe for travel.
+An iced latte tumbler: If iced lattes on the go are more your style, reach for a Tronco glass tumbler with a straw.
+It’s classy, sleek, and the silicone protective sleeve makes it safe for travel.

-For hot (or cold) lattes on the go, having a designated mug with phenomenal insulation and a nicely sealed lid makes all the difference.
-Rewarming your beverage alters the flavor, but the yeti will keep it hot long enough, so you shouldn’t have to.
+A to-go rambler: For hot (or cold) lattes on the go, a Yeti is a must.
+It has phenomenal insulation and a tight-sealing lid.
+Rewarming your latte alters the flavor, but in a Yeti, it’ll stay hot so long, you won’t have to.

 Once you decide to take your artsy skills up a notch, you’ll love learning about fun microfoam designs and ways to create your own cool features.

 Latte art books, stencils, and decorating pens aren’t necessary at first.
-Still, if you find yourself really getting into the latte game, these tools will give you the professional barista edge that’ll impress everyone.
+Still, if you’re really into your lattes, these tools will give you that professional barista edge that’s sure to impress:

-Decorating pens are a fantastic tool to have when getting into fine detail work in your latte and cappuccino art.
-The stainless steel material and non-slip grip give these a professional edge ideal for turning homebrewed lattes into works of art.
+Latte decorating pens: These are fantastic tools to have if you want to get into some fine detail work.
+The stainless-steel material and nonslip grips give these a professional edge ideal for turning homebrewed lattes into works of art.

-These foam stencils are a little easier to work with, as they help dust over various powders like cocoa and cinnamon.
-Feel free to try some of the designs on your kiddo’s hot cocoa, too!
-It still gives you really cool designs with minimal effort.
+Foam stencils: These are a bit easier to work with than decorating pens, as they help you dust over various powders, like cocoa and cinnamon.
+You can try out the designs on your kiddo’s hot cocoa, too!
+You can create some really cool designs with minimal effort.